wpan03/quick_ds_python/README.md

 ### nice_things

-This folder contain some codes that are not in a function, but can be handy for copying when developing.
+This folder contain some codes that might not be used for developing statistical models, but can be handy for copying when developing.

++ `a_b_test.py`: some codes for doing a/b test analysis
 + `tune_grid.py`: contain predefined parameter grids that can be a good start point for doing hyper-parameter tuning.

 ### Jupyter Notebooks